Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

-Our analysis relies on decomposing the non-monotonic problem into two subproblems pivoted at $t^*$: a \emph{motivation subproblem} before $t^*$ and a \emph{dissuasion subproblem} after $t^*$.
-Given that the two phases are intrinsically linked, this decomposition is not without cost: excessive optimism generated to motivate the agent early on makes subsequent dissuasion more difficult; conversely, providing insufficient information after $t^*$ undermines the agent's incentive to exert effort before $t^*$.
-We show that the decomposition is feasible only if we strictly control the \emph{interim belief} and the \emph{continuation payoff} at the milestone $t^*$.
-Under the decomposition, we show that the optimal information policy in the dissuasion subproblem must be static.
-This observation is akin to those found in \cite{orlov2020persuading} and \cite{koh2024persuasion}, which allows us to solve the subproblem through the constrained Bayesian persuasion technique (see, for example, \citealp{le2019persuasion,boleslavsky2020bayesian,doval2024constrained}).
+Our analysis relies on decomposing the non-monotonic problem into two subproblems pivoted at $t^*$: a \emph{motivation subproblem} before $t^*$ and a \emph{dissuasion subproblem} afterwards.
+Given that the two phases are intrinsically connected, this decomposition comes with a cost: excessive optimism generated to motivate the agent early on makes subsequent dissuasion more difficult; conversely, providing insufficient information after $t^*$ undermines the agent's incentive to exert effort before $t^*$.
+We show that this decomposition process is valid only if we explicitly fix the \emph{interim belief} and the \emph{continuation payoff} at the milestone moment $t^*$.
+In particular, the optimal information policy in the dissuasion subproblem after decomposition must be entirely static.
+This observation echoes the findings of \cite{orlov2020persuading} and \cite{koh2024persuasion}, which allows us to analyze the subproblem through the constrained Bayesian persuasion technique.\ft{See, for example, \cite{le2019persuasion}, \cite{boleslavsky2020bayesian}, and \cite{doval2024constrained}, among others.}